 Nicole Tyau is the digital editor at the Daily Journal, a California legal news publication based in Los Angeles.
 She received her bachelor’s and master’s degrees from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University in 2017.
 Tyau interned at inewsource for a year in 2018.

-Matt Pearce covered the 2020 election as a national reporter for the Los Angeles Times, where he’s worked since 2012.
-Pearce was an inewsource intern in the D.C. bureau in early 2011 when inewsource was called The Watchdog Institute.
-Pearce interned in conjunction with the master’s degree in journalism he was completing from the University of Missouri.
+Matt Pearce is a reporter for the Los Angeles Times covering internet culture and podcasting.
+He has worked at the newspaper since 2012, including covering the 2020 election.
+Pearce was an inewsource intern in Washington, D.C., in 2011, when inewsource was called The Watchdog Institute.
+He interned in conjunction with completing his master’s degree in journalism at the University of Missouri.